MUHAMMAD-ARBAZ1129/my-assignment/README.md

 # python-assignment
-string method use in pythod
+string method use in python